About City Of Industry

 Business & Licensing Records

-As a hub of industrial and commercial activity, the City of Industry has a robust set of business-related records and resources managed through its Economic Development Department.
-This includes business license applications, zoning information, construction permits, and other data pertaining to the city's commercial landscape.
-Entrepreneurs and companies looking to operate within the City of Industry can navigate the licensing and permitting process through the Economic Development team, which also serves as a conduit to regional economic development initiatives and incentive programs.
+As a hub of industrial and commercial activity, City Of Industry maintains a set of business related records and resources managed through its Economic Development Department.
+This includes business license applications, zoning information, construction permits, and other data about the city's business scene.
+Entrepreneurs and companies looking to operate within the area can navigate the licensing and permitting process through the Economic Development team, which also is a conduit to regional economic development initiatives and incentive programs tailored to the industrial community.

 Elections & Voter Records